Johand86/DevMark/README.md

 DevMark upload "DevMark_TestResult_*timestamp*.json" --api-key *secret*
 ```

+## Share your results

+At https://www.devbenchmark.com/ you can see all results for the built in tests that have been uploaded by other users.

 ## The goal of DevMark

 - Educate people on what hardware to use for what tasks.
 Will an older and slower CPU with more cores perform better than newer with less?